 I think I can understand why you want a grandchild.

 After all, many years ago, you wanted a child.
 You could picture a baby crib filling the empty corner in the unused office overlooking the driveway.
 You flipped through magazines, furnishing the room with ideas.

 Then, finally, you were pregnant.
-You furnished the room for real, this time: crib, changing table, soft animals, color.
+You furnished the room for real: crib, changing table, soft animals, color.

 You experienced the growing belly, the new diet, standing sideways in the mirror, conversations with other women who were pregnant or who already had children about odd cravings, what you should do when little X did Y, who you hoped little X would look like, what little X’s name might be.

 You knew you would love X so much that you would do anything — anything — to make sure X was happy.
 Woe betide anyone who dared bring pain or unhappiness to X!

 X arrived after a labor experience you’ll never forget.
 You named X Sam.

 Flash forward 20, 25, 30 years: Sam’s room is empty.
 The crib and changing table have long since been donated or dumped.
 Sam lives two towns away, maybe across the country or on the other side of the world.

 Your dinners are smaller.
 Quieter.
 On bright Saturday afternoons, no one plays outside in front of the house the way Sam once did.
 The leaf piles every fall are undisturbed, and Christmas just isn’t the same without sloppy clumps of tinsel clinging to the tree, without torn, crumpled Santa paper and squeals of surprise.